darklab8/fl-darkstat/README.md

   - check specific version in [go.mod](./go.mod)
   - In case of emergency we could use vendored in version perhaps
 - check [environment variables to set](.vscode/settings.json)
-  - set your own environment variable to Freelancer Folder
+  - set your own environment variable FLDARKSTAT_FREELANCER_FOLDER to Freelancer Folder
 - install [Taskfile](https://taskfile.dev/usage/) and check [commands to run](Taskfile.yml)
-  - run some command, for example task:web
+  - run some command, for example `task web`
+- if u wish access to `task dev:watch` that reloads running web server on file change, then install `pip install watchdog[watchmedo]` and ensure `watchmedo` binary is available to `task dev:watch` command written [in Taskfile]((Taskfile.yml))

+If u have problems with configuring development environment, then seek my contacts below to help you through it ^_^

 # Features